 Most cat species prefer to be up above things so that they can see their environment and make sure that there is no threat.
 Some cats can even launch from the trees onto unsuspecting prey.
 Your cat might feel safe hanging out on your counter tops, surveying his realm.
 The kitchen counters are also very likely a place where you spend time working and preparing food, making the space a desired resource.

-The most likely reason that your cat jumps onto the counters is because he has learned that you often have good things up there and you know what they say….curiosity killed the cat!
+The most likely reason that your cat jumps onto the counters is because he has learned that you often have good things up there…they are famous for being curious, after all!